aws-quickstart/quickstart-intersystems-iris/docs/partner_editable/DevTO_DeploymentGuide.md

 11. Wait approximately 4 minutes for your CloudFormation template to deploy
 12. You can verify your deployment has succeeded by looking for a &#39;CREATE\_COMPLETE&#39; status
 13. If the status is &#39;CREATE\_FAILED&#39;, see the troubleshooting section in this guide
-14. Once deployment succeeds, please carry out Health Checks from this guide.
+14. Once deployment succeeds, please carry out Health Checks from this guide

 ## Security